Hinakhina/AOL_SE_Sems4/README.md

 ## This game is made using Ren'py 8.3.7
 How to use:
 1. Download ren'py on https://www.renpy.org/
+   **Notes: If you don't want to download Ren'Py, please download the game from itch.io**
-2. Clone this repository on an empty folder
+3. Clone this repository on an empty folder
-3. Open the ren'py
+4. Open the ren'py
-4. The project should be connected to ren'py using the folder name as project name
+5. The project should be connected to ren'py using the folder name as project name
-5. Go to "Edit File" -> "Open project" to open all the codes
+6. Go to "Edit File" -> "Open project" to open all the codes
-6. Click "Launch Project" to lunch the game (used for testing the game)
+7. Click "Launch Project" to lunch the game (used for testing the game)
-7. If you want the actual game file (.exe), go to the itch.io link on top
+8. If you want the actual game file (.exe), go to the itch.io link on top